Is getting a “good” kid the luck of the draw?

 It is absolutely true that you as a soul have your own lessons and your own journey, and that to some degree, the struggles and triumphs you experience, your gifts and blindspots, are related to your soul age, soul development, and learning objectives you have set for yourself in this life.

 In this way, my friend is accurate.
 Your child’s journey is theirs.
 Their soul is in charge.
 They have their own guidance system and in many ways, you are simply a guardian to help them for a time while they are developing, learning to be independent and self-sufficient.

 But there is a big conversation to have about everything that you or anyone in your lineage has not dealt with and how that passes down the line to the souls who incarnate into your family.
 Did you know that your unresolved trauma is stored in you and will imprint onto your baby’s limbic brain at birth?

-Let’s take a look at the next piece of this puzzle in the next post.
+We’ll take a look at the next piece of this puzzle in a future post.
 Don’t worry!
 It’s not as “bad” or scary as it sounds.
 But, if you are already a parent or considering becoming a parent and want to do it consciously, it would be an act of love and self-responsibility to bring this to consciousness.